 Born in Albi, Gabrielle Philiponet was educated as a flutist and cellist before entering the conservatory of Valenciennes in 2003 where she was taught at the vocal class of Daniel Ottevaere who still is her teacher nowadays.
-Two years later, she graduated with distinctions and worked at the same time on her repertoire together with Janine Reiss in Paris and David Miller in Brussels.
+Two years later, she graduated with distinctions.
 In 2005, she was admitted to the opera studio of the Chapelle Musciale Reine Elisabeth (CMRE) under the direction of José Van Dam and in collaboration with the Théâtre Royal de la Monnaie.
 She received her diploma from the CMRE with the highest distinctions.

 In 2004, she was to be heard at the international singing competition in Vivonne where she received the prize for young talents and, in 2006, the first prize 'Dame'.
 In the same year, she was awarded the first prize at the singing competition in Béziers.
 At the international competition in Marmande, she was accorded the young talent prize in 2006 and the special jury prize in 2007.
 Also in 2007, she received the 3rd prize in the category of women at the international competition of Marseille, and in 2008, she was awarded the 6th prize at the prestigious Queen Elisabeth competition in Brussels.